…In which I attempt to cover a year of review and bitching in one fell swoop.

 Australian Animals – Monotremes.
 Credit for trying something different, but lost in the execution.
 Designated for international mail, I’m sure these are destined to confuse our overseas friends more than delight them.
 And I wouldn’t wear those colours.
 (Trivial fact: monotremes are mammals that lay eggs, and their eggs, poos and wees all come out of the same hole.
 You’re welcome.)

-We hand out stamps like anxious parents at school sports days hand out ribbons to fat kids just for showing up.)
+We hand out stamps like anxious parents at school sports days hand out ribbons to kids just for showing up.
 Rant over.
-Respect to these two gold medallists: Chloe Esposito for winning in a sport most Australians have never heard of, and Mack Horton for calling a Chinese drug cheat a drug cheat.

 Nerd note: any of these stamps used on commercial cover are scarce as hen’s teeth.
 Stash.